pigmonkey/spark/README.md

 git-annex assistant to be used when on trusted networks and when offline, but not when on untrusted networks.

-If the `gitannex.stopped_on` variable is set to anything other than `untrusted`, the NetworkManager dispatchers will not be installed, resulting in the git-annex assistant service not being stopped on untrusted networks.
+If the `gitannex.stop_on_untrusted` variable is set to anything other than `True` or is not defined, the git-annex unit will not be added to the trusted unit file, resulting in the git-annex assistant not being stopped on untrusted networks.

 ## Known Issues